FreshRSS/FreshRSS/docs/users/07_Frequently_Asked_Questions.md

 To increase security, FreshRSS is hosted in two sections.
 The first section is public (```./p``` folder) and the second section is private (everything else).
 Therefore the ```robots.txt``` file is located in ```./p``` sub-folder.

-As explained in the [security section](/en/User_documentation/Installation/Security), it is highly recommended to make only the public section available at the domain level.
+As explained in the [administration section](../admins/03_Installation.md), it is highly recommended to make only the public section available at the domain level.
 With that configuration, ```./p``` is the root folder for http://demo.freshrss.org/, thus making ```robots.txt``` available at the root of the application.

 The same rule applies for ```favicon.ico``` and ```.htaccess```.